-g.
+f.
 Impinger Train

-The train consists of four Greenburg-Smith design impingers connected in series with leak-free ground glass fittings, or any similar leak-free noncontaminating fittings.
+The train consists of four Greenburg-Smith design impingers connected in series with leak-free ground glass fittings, or any similar leak-free non-contaminating fittings.
 The first and second impingers must be of the Greenburg-Smith design with the standard tip.
 The third and fourth impingers must be of the Greenburg-Smith design, modified by replacing the tip with 1.3 cm (1/2 in.)
 ID glass tube extending to about 1.3 cm (1/2 in.) from the bottom of the flask.

-Acceptable modifications include the following: using flexible connections between the impingers, using materials other than glass, or using flexible vacuum lines to connect the filter holder to the impinger train.
+Acceptable modifications include the following: using flexible connections between the impingers, using materials other than glass, or using flexible vacuum lines to connect the probe to the impinger train.

-The first and second impingers contain 100 ml of water, the third is empty, and the fourth contains a known weight of silica gel, or equivalent desiccant.

-Place a thermometer capable of measuring temperature to within 1°C (2°F) at the outlet of the fourth impinger to monitor outlet gas temperature.
+The first and second impingers contain 100 ml of deionized water, the third is empty and the fourth contains a known weight of silica gel, or equivalent desiccant.
+Place a thermometer capable of measuring temperature to within $1^{\circ}\text{C}$ ( $2^{\circ}\text{F}$ ) at the outlet of the fourth impinger to monitor outlet gas temperature.